User Guide

 NUS domain check:

-CampusBridge is designed for NUS students and staff.
+CampusBridge is designed for NUS undergraduate students.
 When adding or editing a contact:

 | Email domain | Behavior |